Development assistance in Kiribati

 Pillar 2 - stability

-Australia is redesigning its support for basic education to take account of the impact of COVID-19 on the delivery of education services.
+Australia is supporting improvements to education, including by investing over $98 million since 2011 to build new, climate appropriate and fit for purpose schools.
+We are delivering teacher training and improved learning environments for i-Kiribati children, including those with disabilities.
 We continue to work with Kiribati to strengthen its law and justice institutional frameworks, including through partnering with Kiribati to reduce the incidence of gender-based violence and improve response services.
-All our investments focus on climate resilience, are disability‑inclusive and address the specific needs of women and girls.
+All our investments focus on climate resilience, are disability inclusive and address the specific needs of women and girls.

 Related initiatives